 “He then asked if I have plans to go to college.
 I said I would love to, but we lacked in the financial aspect.
 He then told me I should join Team Lakay because they have wushu scholarships.

-Iniong went on to claim the top prize gold and secured the wushu scholarship she needed to go to college.
+Iniong went on to claim the gold and secured the wushu scholarship she needed in order to attend college.

 She took a course in criminology so she could follow her dream of becoming a police officer like many of her relatives, but her coachability and rapid development led Sangiao to offer her a route into mixed martial arts, and she has never looked back.

-Iniong’s parents were not initially thrilled to find out their daughter was pursuing a career in the cage.
+Iniong’s parents were not initially thrilled to find out their daughter was pursuing a career in the Circle.

-Despite their reservations, when they saw their daughter compete, they came around to the idea, and her father is now one of her biggest fans.
+Despite their reservations, when they saw their daughter compete, they came around to the idea, and her dad is now one of her biggest fans.

-“When we found out about her condition, we were all shocked because it was so sudden,” she says.
+“When we found out about her condition, we were all shocked because it was so sudden,” she recalls.

 Carving Her Own Path

-Iniong is one of the few women in an otherwise all-male team at Team Lakay, but that has been no barrier to her rise through the ONE atomweight ranks.
+Iniong is one of the few ladies in an otherwise all-male squad at Team Lakay, but that has not been a barrier to her rise through the women’s atomweight ranks.